AustinBLawrence/austinblawrence/content/author/admin/_index.md

 superuser = true

 # Role/position
 role = "Ph.D.
-Student"
+Candidate"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "University of Missouri Department of Pathology and Anatomical Sciences", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Integrative Anatomy PhD Student, Univeristy of Missouri"
+bio = "Integrative Anatomy PhD Candidate, Univeristy of Missouri"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""